Graph Diffusion-Based AeBS Deployment and Resource Allocation in RSMA-Enabled URLLC Low-Altitude Wireless Networks: Simulation Results and Discussion

-Fig.~\ref{impact_of_number_of_GU}(a) illustrates the system utility under different schemes as the number of GUs changes.
-First, the proposed JSGD-RS method achieves the highest system utility.
-Due to the effective integration of continuous convex approximation for beamforming and rate-splitting optimization, alongside the graph diffusion-based efficient AeBS deployment and user association, JSGD-RS maximizes both achievable sum rate and coverage rate.
-Fig.~\ref{impact_of_number_of_GU}(b) shows how the achievable sum rate is influenced by variations in the number of GUs.
-First, as the number of GUs increases, all methods except the random baseline exhibit improved achievable sum rate.
+Fig.~\ref{impact_of_number_of_GU}(a) shows system utility versus the number of GUs.
+By jointly leveraging continuous convex approximation for beamforming and rate-splitting, together with graph diffusion-based AeBS deployment and user association, JSGD-RS achieves the highest utility in terms of sum rate and coverage.
+Fig.~\ref{impact_of_number_of_GU}(b) shows that the achievable sum rate generally increases with more GUs for all schemes except the random baseline.
 This is because a higher number of GUs introduces more communication links, which can be leveraged effectively by optimized resource allocation and deployment strategies.
-The rate performance of Random method slightly decreases as the number of GUs increases, indicating its inability to adapt to denser user environments.
 Besides, the proposed JSGD-RS method achieves the highest achievable sum rate, and maintains consistent growth as the number of GUs increases from 10 to 18, indicating its strong scalability and ability to efficiently allocate resources in denser user environments.
 As the number of GUs increases, the rate performance of JSGD-NO surpasses that of JSDR-RS, indicating that the performance gain brought by the generative diffusion architecture-based deployment strategy becomes dominant in dense user scenarios.
 Additionally, the rate performance of JSGD-SD shows limited improvement as GUs increases.
 This limitation arises from the limited number of transmit antennas on each AeBS reduces the spatial separation of beams.
-Fig.~\ref{impact_of_number_of_GU}(c) presents the coverage rate versus the number of GUs.
-First, the proposed JSGD method consistently achieves the highest coverage rate than other baselines, and its coverage rate remains above $70\%$ in all cases.
-This is attributed to its efficient exploitation of spatial information via the graph diffusion model, ensuring UAVs are optimally positioned to maximize coverage.
+Fig.~\ref{impact_of_number_of_GU}(c) shows that JSGD achieves the highest coverage rate, remaining above $70\%$ across all cases.
+This benefit stems from effective spatial modeling via graph diffusion, enabling optimized AeBS placement.
 As GUs increases, the overall coverage rate shows a slight downward trend because of the increasing difficulty in satisfying coverage requirements in denser user environments.
 Notably, the decline in coverage rate for JSGD methods is minimal compared to JSDR, demonstrating the robustness of the proposed method in maintaining efficient coverage in complex network conditions.